premAI-io/state-of-open-source-ai/fine-tuning.md

 - Limited data: when domain-specific dataset size is small, a large model cannot be trained end-to-end without overfitting.
 However if the model is mostly a frozen general feature extractor, then the subsequent trainable layers are less likely to overfit.
 - Limited compute and time: retraining a large model from scratch requires a lot of compute resources and time.
 This is unnecessary if similar performance can be achieved through transfer learning (training just part of a large model).

-### Transfer learning

-The key difference here is none (or few) of the pre-trained model's weights are frozen.
+> The key difference here is none (or few) of the pre-trained model's weights are frozen.
 The pre-training process can be considered an intelligent weight initialisation prior to training on a domain-specific dataset.
 Essentially, the pre-training will leave the model weights close to a global (general) optimum, while the domain-specific training will find a local (task-specific) optimum.
-**Why and when to use Transfer learning?**

-Transfer learning is very much useful when we have the following constrains

-1. Limited data: Transfer learning is a useful solution when our dataset size i small.
-There we can leverage the knowledge from pre-trained model and use that (extracted feature) to fit on our smaller task specific dataset.
-2. Training efficiency: Transfer learning is very useful when we are constrained with compute resources.
-Retraining the model from scratch can be very resource intensive.
-However the same performance of the model can be achieved through transfer learning without using much compute resource.
-Hence the training time is also very small compared to retraining the model.

 ### Fine-Tuning